ESE-Peasy/PosturePerfection/docs/doxygen-homepage.md

 The project is separated into three main sections, each with a unique function.

-> 1. The Pipeline is responsible for performing pose estimation to detect the user's posture and identify when it has worsened as well as the adjustments required to guide the user into a better posture.\n
+1. The Pipeline is responsible for performing pose estimation to detect the user's posture and identify when it has worsened as well as the adjustments required to guide the user into a better posture.
-> 2. The GUI is responsible for displaying these results and posture adjustment suggestions to the user, as well as allowing various configuration options to be set.\n
+2. The GUI is responsible for displaying these results and posture adjustment suggestions to the user, as well as allowing various configuration options to be set.
-> 3. The [Notification System](@ref Notify) allows an alert to be sent to a separate device which the user is using.
+3. The [Notification System](@ref Notify) allows an alert to be sent to a separate device which the user is using.

 \subsection pipeline Pipeline